Ph.D. in Metropolitan Planning, Policy, and Design

 Year 5 – Defend Dissertation and Submit Dissertation to Thesis Office

-- Ph.D. students must “ABD” by the end of year 5.
+• Ph.D. students must be “ABD” by the end of year 5.
 Typically, this is completed by the end of the third year.
-“ABD” or all but dissertation means that the student has completed the required course work (except for CMP 7970), qualifying exam and successfully defended the dissertation proposal.
+“ABD” or all but dissertation means that the student has completed the required course work (except for CMP 7970), qualifying exam, and successfully defended the dissertation proposal.

-- A Ph.D. student with or without a master’s degree have 7 calendar years from the date of first registration to complete the doctoral degree with an approved dissertation.
+• A Ph.D. student with or without a master’s degree has 7 calendar years from the date of first registration to complete the doctoral degree with an approved dissertation.
 This timeline applies to both full- and part-time students.
 If a student takes an approved leave of absence (maximum of two semesters) the approved leave will not count towards the student’s time to program completion.

 Forming a Supervisory Committee